 Note

-cart) method.
+Parameters marked with an asterisk (*) are the shopping cart parameters.
+They are bulk-set by the Inquiry.setCart(collection<CartItem> cart) method.
 If the shopping cart contains more than one entry, values for each parameter are transformed to single concatenated strings and then set to the corresponding parameter.

-The Risk Inquiry Service provides many optional request parameters to increase precision when making a decision about a given purchase/order.
+The Risk Inquiry Service provides optional request parameters to increase precision when making a decision about a given purchase/order.

 -